solidfire/solidfire-cli/README.md

 Description:

 RemoveNodes is used to remove one or more nodes that should no longer participate in the cluster.
 Before removing a node, all drives it contains must first be removed with "RemoveDrives" method.
-A node cannot be removed until the RemoveDrives process has completed and all data has been migrated away from the node.Once removed, a node registers itself as a pending node and can be added again, or shut down which removes it from the "Pending Node" list.
+A node cannot be removed until the RemoveDrives process has completed and all data has been migrated away from the node.
+Once removed, a node registers itself as a pending node and can be added again, or shut down which removes it from the "Pending Node" list.

 Options: